cecilkbm/cecilkbm/README.md

 **` Developer | Infrastructure Engineer | Application Security `**

 I build and secure whatever needs building and securing.
-If there's a cybersecurity challenge or infrastructure problem, chances are I'll tackle it head-on.

 I'm equally comfortable automating infrastructure, writing low-level code, or building web applications.
 I'm passionate about cybersecurity, infrastructure automation, and creating robust solutions that actually work in the real world.